Dimers in piecewise Temperleyan domains: Definitions and basic facts

 Moreover, the function $C_{\om}(u,v)$ satisfies the following property: \begin{enumerate} \item[$\rhd$] if $u$ and $v$ are adjacent squares, then $|C_\om(u,v)|$ is equal to the probability that the domino $[uv]$ is contained in a random domino tiling of~$\om$, see~\cite{Kdom}. \end{enumerate}

-For Temperley domains, each of the two discrete harmonic components of the function $C_{\om}(u,\www)$ has the following boundary conditions: coupling function restricted to the light grey squares (see Fig.~\ref{b_c}), satisfies the Dirichlet boundary conditions, and coupling function restricted to the dark grey squares obeys Neumann boundary conditions.
+For Temperleyan domains, each of the two discrete harmonic components of the function $C_{\om}(u,\www)$ has the following boundary conditions: the restriction of the coupling function to the light grey squares (see Fig.~\ref{b_c}), satisfies the Dirichlet boundary conditions, and coupling function restricted to the dark grey squares obeys Neumann boundary conditions.